passeride/cli-manifest/README.md

 When using a CLI you have to use `XXX --help` or `man XXX` or `tldr XXXX` to understand it's functions and arguments.
 And keeping this information in your interal flesh-memory, you then write commands.

+Or you write arguments out of order, or with the wrong type

 But why could not the terminal be more helpful?

 We have autocompletion, but this is not shell agnostic, and sometimes annoying to set up.